kartpop/cruncan/Tasks.md

 Priority
+- write UT for kafkahandler in two
 - access token validate and verify
-- godog test for one request
-- Dockerfile